Eisenmonoxid/EMXHookingLibrary/FEATURES_EN.md

 ### EditStringTableText(_IDManagerEntryIndex, _newString, _useAlternativePointer)
 - Modifies a StringTable entry.
 The EntryIndex must first be retrieved, and the character limit must be respected.
 - More details on usage upon request.
-- Example: "Saraya" -> "Test Knight": `EMXHookLibrary.EditStringTableText(5037, "Test Knight")`.
+- Example: "Saraya" -> "Testknight": `EMXHookLibrary.EditStringTableText(2100, "Testknight")`.

 ### SetColorSetColorRGB(_colorSetName, _season, _rgb, _wetFactor)
 - Sets the colors of a ColorSet per season.